bengal865/python-variables-starter/instructions-python.md

 ## Overview

-In this project, build a web page that:
-In this project, write a script that:
+Write a script/build a website that:
  - Spec 1
  - Spec 2